foldedtoad/dwm3000/README.md

 ## State of Project
 * The combination of PCA10056 (nRF52840) + DWS3000 are fully functional: see Sample Outputs section below.
 * The combination of PCA10040 (nRF52832) + DWS3000 are fully functional.
 * The combination of Nucleo-F429ZI + DWS3000 are functional.
-Not all sub-projects have been test yet.
+Not all sub-projects have been tested yet.
 * Interaction with DWM1001 boards does not interact correctly with PCA100xx + DWS3000: framing errors.

 ### Terminology